How To Rebuild The Top End On Your 1997 – 2001 Honda CR250

 For example, a full cylinder re-plating can cost upwards of $400.

-If you have any question before you start your top end rebuild, please let me know in the comments or on our Facebook page.
+If you have any question before you start your top end service, please let me know in the comments or on our Facebook page.

 - Service Specification